High-Performance Near-Infrared Quantum Emission from Color Centers in hBN: Results and Discussion

-Figure \ref{fig: EP coupling}a shows the resulting fit for a SQE excited with 660 nm pump with a fitted ZPL of 791.3 nm (1.567 eV).
+Figure \ref{fig: EP coupling}a shows the resulting fit for an SQE excited with 660 nm pump with a fitted ZPL of 791.3 nm (1.567 eV).
 The main panel displays the normalized lineshape $L(\Delta E)$ together with the best-fit decomposed into ZPL and multi-phonon contributions.
 The lower inset highlights the individual $n$-phonon components, while the upper inset shows the extracted one-phonon probability distribution $I_1(\Delta E)$.
-For this SQE, we obtain a Huang--Rhys factor $S_{\rm HR} = 2.14 \pm 0.4$ indicating that, on average, just over two phonons are involved in each emission event, which is consistent with relatively strong coupling to lattice vibrations.
-We then perform the same analysis on two additional SQEs excited at 660 nm to obtain an average Huang--Rhys factor $S_{\rm HR} = 1.70 \pm 0.16$.
-The corresponding fits are provided in Supplementary Note 6.
+For this SQE, we obtain a Huang-Rhys factor $S_{\rm HR} = 2.14 \pm 0.4$ indicating that, on average, just over two phonons are involved in each emission event, which is consistent with relatively strong coupling to lattice vibrations.
+This corresponds to a DWF of 11.8 $\pm$ 5.7$\%$, showing that only a modest fraction of the emitted photons are contained in the ZPL.
+We then perform the same analysis on two additional SQEs excited at 660 nm to obtain an average Huang-Rhys factor $S_{\rm HR} = 1.70 \pm 0.16$ and DWF of 18.3 $\pm$ 2.7$\%$.
+The corresponding fits are provided in Supplementary Note 9.
 Fig. \ref{fig: EP coupling}b presents the same analysis for a second SQE excited with 765 nm pump with a fitted ZPL of 859.9 nm (1.442 eV).
-The overall lineshape and its phonon-resolved decomposition are again well described by the model, but the extracted Huang--Rhys factor is significantly smaller, $S_{\rm HR} = 0.72 \pm 0.12$.
-In the corresponding $I_1(\Delta E)$ panel, the features have lower probability densities and a modified spectral structure, consistent with a reduced overall strength of the one-phonon coupling and hence noticeably weaker vibronic coupling compared to the 660 nm pumped SQEs.
-Applying this procedure to two further SQEs excited at 765 nm yields an average Huang--Rhys factor $S_{\rm HR} = 1.04 \pm 0.10$, with full fits shown in Supplementary Note 6.
+The overall lineshape and its phonon-resolved decomposition are again well described by the model, but the extracted Huang--Rhys factor is significantly smaller, $S_{\mathrm{HR}} = 0.72 \pm 0.12$.
+This corresponds to a DWF of 48.7 $\pm$ 5.5$\%$, indicating that nearly half of the total emission is emitted into the zero-phonon line.
+In the corresponding $I_1(\Delta E)$ panel, the features have lower probability densities and a modified spectral structure, consistent with a reduced overall strength of the one-phonon coupling and hence noticeably weaker vibronic coupling compared to the 660~nm pumped SQEs.
+This relatively high Debye--Waller factor further highlights that the emitter operates in a substantially more ZPL-dominated regime.
+Applying this procedure to two further SQEs excited at 765 nm yields an average Huang-Rhys factor $S_{\rm HR} = 1.04 \pm 0.10$ and DWF of 35.3 $\pm$ 3.3$\%$, with full fits shown in Supplementary Note 9.
 Taken together, these measurements show that SQEs addressed at 765 nm on average exhibit weaker vibronic coupling than those addressed at 660 nm.